Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 ## Jax with CUDA

 [Jax can be run with cuda on the gpu](https://github.com/google/jax#pip-installation-gpu-cuda).
-However you need a recent nvidia-graphics-driver, the cuda-toolkit (cuda) and cudnn installed.
+However, you need a recent nvidia-graphics-driver, the cuda-toolkit (cuda) and cudnn installed.
 Getting the versions right can cause headaches ;)

 I used the following tricks to get it running: